hbctraining/In-depth-NGS-Data-Analysis-Course/sessionI/lessons/06_data_organization.md

 - `logs`: It is important to keep track of the commands run and the specific parameters used, but also to have a record of any standard output that is generated while running the command.
 - `meta`: This folder contains any information that describes the samples you are using, which we often refer to as metadata.
 - `raw_data`: Store any **unmodified** raw data obtained prior to computational analysis here.
-We strongly recommend placing the original source NGS run data here, including FASTQ files.
+We strongly recommend placing the original source NGS run data here, i.e. FASTQ files.
 - `reference_data`: Store any necessary genomic annotation reference (e.g. FASTA, GTF) files here.
 - `results`: This folder will contain the output from the different tools you implement in your workflow.
 To stay organized, you should create sub-folders specific to each tool/step of the workflow.
 - `scripts`: This folder will contain the scripts that you use to run analyses at different points in the workflow.